MCL Support Interaction Guide

 The V3 legacy suite is still supported but limited to existing packages and corresponding knowledge base.

-We have created this document to facilitate the interactions with MC-Support so our customer gets the specific help he needs in the fastest time possible.
+We have created this document to facilitate the interactions with MCL-Support so our customer gets the specific help he needs in the fastest time possible.

 The topics below point to the available documentation on MCL products, describe how to submit a support ticket, explain that ticket’s life cycle and provide additional information on MCL Support’s scope.